kartva/Librarian/docs/usage.md

 You can install Librarian on your own system from [here](https://github.com/DesmondWillowbrook/Librarian/tree/master/server) as a Docker or non-Docker setup.

->> Do we want to have separate installation for the offline and BI query version as the latter doesn't have all the dependencies??

 Librarian CLI can be run in the following modes:

-### Offline
-The reference data model is stored with Librarian, visualisations and predictions are computed locally.
-This setup has R dependencies, but no internet access is required.

 ### Web server query
-When using the remote option, base compositions are sent to the web server and visual output is sent back.
+Base compositions are sent to the web server and output is sent back.
 This setup requires internet access but has no R dependencies.
 Using the remote option ensures that samples are compared to the latest reference data model.

+### Local (offline)
+The reference data model is stored with Librarian, visualisations and predictions are computed locally.
+This setup has R depenencies, but no internet access is required.

+---

+Please report any bugs to [Github Issues](https://github.com/DesmondWillowbrook/Librarian/issues).